ibm-cloud-docs/dns-svcs/ha-dr.md

 # Understanding high availability and disaster recovery for {{site.data.keyword.dns_short}}
 {: #ha-dr}

 All {{site.data.keyword.cloud}} general availability (GA) offerings have a Service Level Agreement of 99.99% availability. {{site.data.keyword.dns_full}} is a GA service that is offered globally.
 The public API endpoints for DNS configuration are available globally through a global load balancer in three MZRs (Multi Zone Regions) of {{site.data.keyword.cloud_notm}}, providing high availability.
 The regions are **Dallas**, **WDC**, and **Frankfurt**.
-If one region experiences an outage, then this will ensure that the API traffic gets routed to another region.
+If one region experiences an outage, the global load balancer ensures that the API traffic gets routed to another region.
 For instance, if the **Dallas** region experiences an outage, requests get routed to the geographically nearest region, in this case, **WDC**.

 The DNS resolvers are distributed around the world in six MZRs for optimizing latencies and providing high availability.
-If one region experiences an outage, then this will route DNS requests to another region.
+If one region experiences an outage, the DNS resolvers route DNS requests to another region.
 The data is replicated to the following regions for latency optimization and high availability:

 * Dallas